 Kidney stones can form when calcium, uric acid, oxalate, or cystine builds up in excessive quantities in the body.
 The most common type of kidney stone is made of calcium oxalate.
 Cystine stones are rare and affect people who have a genetic disorder that causes cystine to leak from the kidneys into the urine.
 Another type of kidney stone, called a struvite stone, is associated with urinary tract infections and is more common in women.
 Most kidney stones are as small as a grain of sand, so they pass in the urine without causing any symptoms.
 If the stones grow larger, however, reaching the size of a pebble or even a golf ball, they cannot pass through the urinary tract and cause pain and other symptoms.

-The tremendous pain that substantial kidney stones cause is, without a doubt, the best known of all signs of this illness.
-The medical term for these pains is renal colic.
-The positions where the stone is stuck in the body determines where the pains are felt most strongly.
-It's common to feel these pains in one or both of the sides of the lower back, but if the stone is lower down the pain is at its most intense in the groin.
-Sometimes the pain starts in the back and moves around to the stomach.
-The discomfort may also come in extremely severe spasms or as a continuous, throbbing pain.
-The individual might find it impossible to sleep as the pain continues for most of the day.
+Pain is the most widely experienced symptom of kidney stones.
+The medical term for this type of pain is renal colic.
+Where in the body the stone is lodged determines where the pain is felt most strongly.
+It is common to feel pains in one or both of the sides of the lower back, but if the stone is lower down, pain can intensify in the groin.
+Sometimes the pain starts in the back and moves around to the stomach, causing severe spasms or continuous throbbing.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.